 ‘Christmas Party’ was published in Kill Your Darlings in February 2017.

-Her short story ‘The Ground Beneath’ was published in Gargouille, Issue 3 (2015), and was also highly commended in the 2015 Boroondara Literary Awards, Open Short Story.
-The story was published again in the 2015 Boroondara Literary Awards anthology.
+Her short story ‘The Ground Beneath’ was first published in Gargouille, Issue 3 (2015), was also published in the 2015 Boroondara Literary Awards anthology.

 ‘The Drive-In’ was published in The Suburban Review in December 2014.